NEW PRODUCTS From CabineTree

 The Wind Proof Scope Stands

-This stand was tested at the Quigley shoot in Montana 2007, 2008, 2009, 2010 and 2011, it was rained out, but I did use it while I was there.
+This stand was tested at the Quigley shoot in Montana 2007, 2008, 2009, 2010 2011, 2012, 2013 (2011 was rained out, but I did use it while I was there).
 There were some very strong winds and the tripod was very stabile.
 It did vibrate some in the hard gusts, but settled back to a solid image very quickly.
 A center spike has been added that can be lowered into the ground for added vibration dampening (small model only).

-NOTE: There were VERY high winds (wind meter showed in excess of 55mph) at the Quigley shoot last year on and the stands worked very well.
+NOTE: There were VERY high winds (wind meter showed in excess of 55mph) at the Quigley shoot in 2012 and the stands worked very well.
 I did not hear of any WP stands going over.
 I had several comments on how well they were liked.

 Feed back from users has been very positive.